urban-toolkit/utk/README.md

 ### UTK frontend

 UTK's frontend is available through the ``utk`` command.
-After the pip installation is complete, you can check a toy example with the following command:
+After the pip installation is complete, you can check a toy example with the following commands:

 ```console
 utk example
 ```

-UTK will then be accessible through ``localhost:5001``.
+UTK's toy example will then be accessible through ``localhost:5001``.
 Starting and stopping UTK's server can be done using the following command:

 ```console
 utk start